B4S1C-Coder/Decentralized-File-Storage/README.md

 >**Note**: This project is currently under development and this README would be updated as the project progresses.

 ## Techstack (will be updated as development continues)
-C/C++, gRPC, Sodium, protobuf, SQLite
+C/C++, gRPC, Sodium, protobuf, SQLite, Angular, SCSS

 ## Architecture of the Network
 ![Working](DecentralizedFileStorage.jpg)